RickofManc/vv-pizzas/README.md

 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stack Overflow](https://stackoverflow.com/) - Source of 'How to...' information on Python code.
 * [Python Tutor](https://pythontutor.com/) - For testing sections of code.
-* [FreeConvert](https://www.freeconvert.com/) - For converting and compressing images to improve performance.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing to ensure content is readable for all users.
 * [HTML Validator](https://validator.w3.org/) - For validating HMTL code.
 * [PEP8 Validator](http://pep8online.com/)  - For validating Python code.